axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/_index.md

   - For the list of options, see {{% xref "/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md" %}}.

-The `elasticsearch2()` driver is actually a reusable configuration snippet configured to receive log messages using the Java language-binding of {{% productparam "abbrev" %}}.
+The `elasticsearch2()` driver is actually a reusable configuration snippet configured to receive log messages using the Java language-binding of {{% param "product.abbrev" %}}.
 For details on using or writing such configuration snippets, see {{% xref "/docs/chapter-configuration-file/large-configs/config-blocks/_index.md" %}}.
 You can find the source of the elasticsearch configuration snippet on [GitHub](https://github.com/syslog-ng/syslog-ng/blob/master/scl/elasticsearch/plugin.conf).
-For details on extending {{% productparam "abbrev" %}} in Java, see the [Getting started with syslog-ng development](https://syslog-ng.gitbooks.io/getting-started/content/chapters/chapter_5/section_2.html) guide.
+For details on extending {{% param "product.abbrev" %}} in Java, see the [Getting started with syslog-ng development](https://syslog-ng.gitbooks.io/getting-started/content/chapters/chapter_5/section_2.html) guide.

 {{% include-headless "wnt/note-jvm-reload.md" %}}